 How can we bring more of the outdoors in and ensure our outdoor spaces feel fresh and accessible?

 I think connecting the indoors to the outdoors is best achieved with lots of plants.
 I also like to make sure they “speak to each other.”
 In other words, if you have lots of color outside your windows, bring that inside with blooming indoor varieties.
 Likewise, if you have a more monochromatic garden of white iceberg roses and boxwood hedges and topiaries, bring that look inside with indoor ivy topiaries and containers of paperwhites.

 What trends do you see influencing this spring season?

 I see lots of natural materials and warm neutral colors.
-I think the days of gray and sterile what are finally over.
-We are opting for more casual, sort of a cozy vibe, with textural finishes like raw-edged woods, rattan, unbleached linens, sisal, grasscloth and the most earthy material of all, fresh greenery.
+I think the days of gray and sterile are finally over.
+We are opting for a more casual, sort of a cozy vibe, with textural finishes like raw-edged woods, rattan, unbleached linens, sisal, grasscloth, and the most earthy material of all, fresh greenery.